garlicoin-project/Garlicoin-Bible/Windows/GPU_Mining_Nvidia.md

 And replace the address (mtWqkNC3szbAjwrmcHjbcTzTsyUcjriCQj), to your own.

 ### Step 3: Running
 This should be enough to get you started.
 Running the RUN-SOLO-GRCL.bat should start mining.
-This is a bit different from pool mining in that every time you see “Accepted .. yes!” it means that you have actually mined a block rather than gained a share.
+This is a bit different from pool mining in that every time you see ï¿½Accepted .. yes!ï¿½ it means that you have actually mined a block rather than gained a share.

 Thanks to @SirFish#7124 and @Equinox Fox#5914 for the Solo Mining info!